MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/00-explore-foundry.md

     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Create or select a resource group*
     - **Region**: Select any of the **AI Foundry recommended** regions

+    > **Tip**: Make a note of the region you selected.
+You'll need it later!

 1. Select **Create**.
 Wait for your project to be created.
 It may take a few minutes.
 After creating or selecting a project in the new Foundry portal, it should open in a page similar to the following image:

     ![Screenshot of the AI Foundry project home page.](./media/0-foundry-project.png)

     The project has an *endpoint* and *key*, which can be used to securely access models, agents, and other assets in the project from client applications.

-The project is also associated with a specific *region*, which may affect the specific models and services available to it.
+    > **TIP**: You're going to need the project key and endpoint later!

 ## View Azure resources for Microsoft Foundry